Fields of Study - Athletic Training

 Definition and Nature of the Field

 Certified athletic trainers (ATCs) are highly educated and skilled allied health care professionals who specialize in preventing, assessing, treating, and rehabilitating injuries of physically active people.
 Athletic trainers practice under the direction of a physician and in cooperation with other allied health care personnel such as physical therapists, occupational therapists, and registered nurses.
-Often, the ATC is the first line of defense in providing care for athletic injuries, making them an integral member of the athletic health care team in secondary schools, colleges and universities, sports medicine clinics, and professional sports programs.
+Often, the ATC is the first line of defense in providing care for athletic injuries, making them an integral member of the athletic health care team in secondary schools, colleges and universities, sports medicine clinics, professional sports programs, hospitals, police and fire departments, and various industrial settings that require immediate onsite medical emeergency assistance.
 A typical day for an ATC varies with the level of competition, employment setting and other institutional requirements.
-In the school athletic setting, the ATC may spend their day working with athletes and coaches on preventing injuries through strength, conditioning, or perhaps nutrition programming.
+In the school athletic setting, the ATC may spend their day working with athletes and coaches on preventing injuries through strength, conditioning, and nutrition programming.
 Prior to practices and games, the ATC tapes, bandages, braces and completes similar preventative measures.
 During activities, the ATC evaluates injuries and determines whether the athlete should be referred to a physician or follow standing orders and manage minor injuries.
 The ATC must ensure continual communication between an injured athlete, the physician, coach and family on when and how the athlete can return safely to practice and competition.
 Because ATCs are multi-skilled health care providers, they can also be found working as physician extenders in physician offices and hospitals, in physical therapy clinics, in industrial settings, in the military, and with the performing arts.
 As specialists in the prevention, recognition, and rehabilitation of injuries incurred by physically active individuals, ATCs provide immediate emergency care and use their knowledge of injuries and the factors influencing injuries to develop treatment programs based on medical, exercise and sports sciences.
-Education Requirements

 Certified athletic trainers have, at minimum, a bachelor's degree from an accredited athletic training education program.
-These programs can be found at colleges and universities under various professional titles such as athletic training, movement science, exercise physiology, kinesiology, allied health, or physical education.
-All athletic training education programs are currently accredited by the Commission on the Accreditation of Allied Health Education Programs (CAAHEP) via the Joint Review Committee – Athletic Training (JRC-AT).
-However, the JRC-AT is leaving CAAHEP and as of July 1, 2006, programs will be accredited by the Commission on Accreditation of Athletic Training Education Programs (CAATE).
-Athletic training students study human anatomy and physiology, biomechanics, exercise physiology, nutrition, and psychology.
-Students also participate in extensive clinical education experiences, where they have the opportunity to develop psychomotor skills under the supervision of a clinical instructor.
+Upon completion of a Commission on Accreditation of Athletic Training Education (CAATE) - accredited program, students become eligible for national certification by successfully completing the Board of Certification, Inc. (BOC) examination.
+Undergraduate athletic training students study human anatomy and physiology, biomechanics, exercise physiology, nutrition, and psychology.
+Under the supervision of a clinical instructor athletic training students participate in extensive clinical education experiences, to develop skills specific to injuries examination and diagnosis, acute care of injuries and illnesses, therapeutic interventions, and psychosocial strategies and referral.
 Upon graduation, students are eligible to sit for the Board of Certification (BOC) examination.
-Successful completion of the BOC examination is required in order to use the ATC credential, and the exam is based on six major practice domains:
+Successful completion of the BOC examination is required in order to use the ATC credential, and the exam is based on five major practice domains:

 - Treatment, rehabilitation, and reconditioning